 Rick Bryant and The Jive Bombers were co-founded in 1983 by Kiwi soul man Bryant and ex Top Scientist (and Rip It Up co-creator) Alistair Dougal.
 The Bombers played a mix of originals and classic funk and soul covers, becoming pub favourites as big bands flared briefly in the mid 80s.
 Album When I'm With You (1984) mixed studio and live songs, and spawned single 'When I'm With You'/'Got To Have It'.
-Reuniting in the 90s, the band have since released two more albums, still going hard on the horns 30 years on.
+Reuniting in the 90s, the band released two more albums.
+Bryant passed away in December 2019.

 On 8 June 1987 Nuclear-free New Zealand became law.
 This collection honours the principles and people behind the policy.
 Prime Minister Norman Kirk put it like this: "I don't think New Zealand's a doormat.
 I think we've got rights — we're a small country but we've got equal rights, and we're going to assert them."
 In the backgrounder, journalist Tim Watkin explores the twists and turns of Aotearoa's nuclear history.